Open-Source Security Posture: Scanning Without Drowning in Alerts

 Why six scanners is too many

-Each scanner has different rules; different signal-to-noise; different update cadence.
-Running them all means six places to look.
+Each OSS security scanner has different rules, different signal-to-noise, different update cadence.
+Running all six means six places to look, six false-positive rates, six sets of policies to maintain.
+One consolidated pipeline beats six independent ones.

 One pipeline pattern